Acode-Foundation/acode-runner-plugin/readme.md

 A powerful code runner plugin for Acode that adds a **play button** to execute different programming languages with just a click!
 Built using Acode's builtin terminal API so you don't need termux.

+> [!Important]
+> Ensure Acode's built-in terminal is configured(setup) before using this plugin, otherwise the run button will not appear.
+> To enable: open Acode → Menu(three dots) → Terminal, then it will start installation if not installed.
+Restart Acode if the run button doesn't show after that.

 ## ✨ Features

 - **🎯 One-Click Execution** - Simply click the play button to run your code